 Our Church recognizes the credentials of other faith communities.
 Please see Standards of Ministry.

 As we say above, we share our portion of the "truth" through pastoral care, teaching, counseling, chaplaincies (paid and volunteer), house churches, and social justice projects etc. Try us; you will like us!

 Please feel free to contact our chief Governing Official K.D.`Casey` McKibbon if you have questions or need clarification on any matter raised.
 Contact Casey McKibbon.

-Clergy Support Memorial Fellowship is committed to giving back to the communities we serve and to the wider world around us.
+Clergy Support Memorial Church is committed to giving back to the communities we serve and to the wider world around us.

 Our many clergy across Canada also give back to their individual communities both financially and with their time as volunteers.